H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 **Optimization over hippocampal histories**
 Self‑improving agents in the DGM layer can treat GBIM + beliefs + Chroma as a dataset for discovering weaknesses, biases, or gaps in coverage—for example, which counties are under‑represented, which datasets are heavily relied on, or where repeated corrections to beliefs occur.
 Quality‑diversity and open‑ended search frameworks (such as Stanley et al., https://arxiv.org/abs/1702.00705) are natural tools for this analysis.

+Retrieval feedback loops and audit/equity analyses are shown as downstream consumers of the hippocampal index in Figure 14.1.
 In this way, consolidation is not just archival; it actively shapes future retrieval contexts, introspective narratives, and self‑improvement strategies over a geospatially grounded world model.

 14.7 Alignment with Spatial and Governance Goals
 [](https://github.com/H4HWV2011/msjarvis-public-docs/blob/main/thesis/14-hippocampus-and-memory-consolidation.md#147-alignment-with-spatial-and-governance-goals)